leonardkulms/liftline/README.md

 A React app for powerlifters at gyms to log their lifts.
-This is just something startup people would call "MVP".
+Right now this is just something startup people would call "MVP".

-I decided to transfer this to a Next.js app and will open a new repo for that.

 A live demo of this prototype can be found at liftline-demo.herokuapp.com